 This event takes place annually; it highlights the work that CKISS has been doing on the educational, aquatic and operations programs and activities.
-Due to the ongoing COVID-19 pandemic, the meeting will be held virtually on May 26, 2021.
-The board of directors, CKISS membership, media, government officials and the public are invited to the meeting that can include informative presentations and guest speakers.
+The meeting will be held virtually on May 11, 2022.
+This year the theme of the speaker series is "Conservation Stories: Regional Responses to Wildfire and Invasive Species in the Face of Climate Change.